grinnellm/SpawnIndex/README.md

 ## Example

-This example which shows how we estimate the biomass of Pacific Herring that spawned and produced eggs which were removed from the population by a given spawn on kelp (SOK) fishery.
+This example shows how we estimate the biomass of Pacific Herring that spawned and produced eggs which were removed from the population by a given spawn on kelp (SOK) fishery.
 First, we calculate the conversion factor for the number of Pacific Herring eggs to the spawn index (i.e., biomass) in tonnes, t.